lsyaseen/KTAB/README.md

 * Windows
   * Windows 7 Professional with Visual Studio 2010 Express,
-  * Windows 8 with Visual Studio 2013 Express,
+  * Windows 7 Professional with Visual Studio 2013, Update 5,
-  * Windows 10 Professional with Visual Studio 2015 Community,
+  * Windows 8 &amp; 10 Professional with Visual Studio 2015 Community,
+  * Windows Server 2012 with Visual Studio 2015 Community,
 * Linux
   * Fedora 22 with gcc/g++ 5.1,
   * openSUSE 13.2 with clang/clang++ 3.5,
-  * Debian 8.1 with gcc/g++ 4.9.
+  * Debian 8.1 with gcc/g++ 4.9,
+  * Ubuntu 16.04 with gcc/g++ 5.4.

 ### Language Versions ###

-The C++14 standard is supported by the following versions of these common compilers:
+The C++11 standard is supported by the following versions of these common compilers:

 * GCC 4.9.0, or higher
 * Clang 3.5.0, or higher
-* Visual Studio 2015, or higher
+* Visual Studio 2013, or higher

 We expect to upgrade to C++17 when it becomes well-supported by gcc, clang, and VS, especially structured bindings, aka